 The RIT Kosovo (A.U.K) Peace and Conflict Summer Program gives students the tools to analyze the history, politics and economics of contemporary, violent conflict.
 Participants will increase their understanding of conflict dynamics, establish new networks of friends, and have fun in a safe, multicultural environment.
 The program focuses on the background to Balkan and other conflicts of the late 20th and early 21st centuries, on the dynamics of ending armed conflict and on continuing challenges to conflict transformation and development.

-Edona Maloku is a social psychologist working on reconciliation in post-conflict societies and a research member of Utrecht Groups and Identity Lab (the Netherlands).
+Edona Maloku is a social psychologist with a Ph.D in reconciliation in post-conflict societies and a research member of Utrecht Groups and Identity Lab (the Netherlands).
 As a survivor of war, she is dedicated to understand the processes that underlie relations between groups with a history of conflict and gain empirical knowledge to help achieve a lasting peace.
 Her work on the social-psychological processes of developing Kosovo’s new national identity following independence is considered pioneering for the context and has been recognized for its significance by the Open Society International (London, UK), when Edona was granted the Open Society Scholar Award in 2017.
 She has been profiled as a rising international scholar (2014) by the Society for Psychological Studies of Social Issues (SPSSI, a division of American Psychological Association), while her PhD project has received the prestigious Netherlands Fellowship (2013).
 She has recently co-edited a book on shaping social (group) identities after the violent conflicts in the Western Balkans (Palgrave Macmillan, 2017).
 In 2019, Edona has been endorsed by Kosovo’s President Atifete Jahjaga (2011-2016) to lead an education initiative in the country that uses shared education to promote peacebuilding among the divided ethnic groups in Kosovo’s post-conflict landscape.
 Edona is a lecturer of Psychology at RIT Kosovo (A.U.K.) and has previously taught at University of Prishtina (Department of Psychology) for a decade.